 Flying to Cuba

 For a long time, Cuba had no direct commercial flights to the United States.
 For my adventure to Cuba, I left L.A. and headed to Havana through Cancun, the most convenient stopover from the West coast.
 Now, 20 direct flights (some are even daily) are opened from cities like Miami and Los Angeles to Havana’s Jose Marti International Airport.
 Other possible cities that have a direct flight to Havana are Toronto or Mexican City.
-For years, “Havana” equals “Central American” to me, and it’s a paradise for those who love a tropical, retro-vibe.
+For years, “Havana” equals “Central American” to me, and it’s a paradise for those who love a tropical, retro vibe.

 The flight to Havana was a bit old and dusty but fortunately, it was only an hour from Cancun, Mexico.
 A lady sitting next to me in the first row was obviously familiar with the crew on board.
-She was talking loudly to the crew in fluent Spanish and no one intended to stop her when she was playing with her smartphone during taxi or takeoff… but well, soon I would be cut off from the rest of the world because my international roaming services don’t cover Cuba; while the hotel’s lobby did have paid Wi-Fi, I opt to stay off the grid and get some digital detox for a few days.
+She was talking loudly to the crew in fluent Spanish and no one intended to stop her when she was playing with her smartphone during taxi or takeoff… but well, soon I would be cut off from the rest of the world because of my international roaming services don’t cover Cuba; while the hotel’s lobby did have paid Wi-Fi, I opt to stay off the grid and get some digital detox for a few days.

-Staying Connected in Cuba
+Staying connected in Cuba

 Just in case you really need to stay connected, it’s possible to do so in Cuba with some Cuban roaming charges – but not as convenient as it is with the rest of the world.
 For US mobile users, Verizon and AT&T both have contracts with ETECSA to provide roaming services.

 For phone services, You can also rent a SIM card from Cubacel to use your mobile phone in Cuba, you may even buy a SIM card, but you may spend a few hours dealing with this once you arrived.
-All in all, if you only need to stay connected with the internet, ETECSA operates a number of internet cafés (Telepuntos) in Havana and Santiago.
+All in all, if you only need to stay connected to the internet, ETECSA operates a number of internet cafés (Telepuntos) in Havana and Santiago.
 Typically you can purchase internet access at your hotel (the larger ones); today, more and more public internet areas are sprouting up around Cuba.
 You have to buy a card to connect to the system and the fee is about 1 USD (1 CUC) per hour.

 Once took off and the flight was steady, I was finally aware of the fact that I am entering a different world.
 There were two kinds of juices on the flight the box says “product de Cuba”.
 I was looking at the juice box and I believed I was not the only one doing so.
 I chose the pear juice which was a bit thick and too sweet….